-Create your next standout dessert by making German fruit flan filled with vanilla pudding and topped with fruits.
-This sweet treat is sure to please any crowd, so go ahead and serve it at an upcoming event!
+Obsttorte or Obstboden is a German fruit flan filled with vanilla pudding and topped with fruits.
+This sweet treat will surely please a crowd, making 12-14 servings at once.

-So, if you look for a sweet treat to complete your entertaining menu, there is no better dessert option than this simple fruit flan.
+If you are looking for a sweet treat to complete your entertaining menu, there is no better dessert option than this simple fruit flan.

-It is a sweet treat that will be the talk of your next event.
+It is a delicious dessert that will be the talk of your next event.
 You can serve it at an upcoming birthday party or baby shower and impress everyone there with your baking skills.

 What's fruit flan?